-I have described you the best autumn leaf spots of Nikko.
-Now, I expect you to visit at least some of these and thus how you would imagine the beauty of Nikko’s autumn colors.
+I have described to you the best autumn leaf spots of Nikko.
+Now, I expect you to visit at least some of these and this is how you would imagine the beauty of Nikko’s autumn colors.

 Where to Stay in Nikko?

-Nikko offers its visitors high quality of accommodation in hotels and ryokans.
-Free Wi-Fi internet is provided in various hotels and restaurants.
-Nikko’s ryokans offers best onsen where you could relax after having a day trip.
-Everything is in order, whenever you call for any help they are ready to serve you at once.
+Nikko offers its visitors high quality of accommodation, many in hotels and ryokans.
+Nikko’s ryokans offer the best onsen, where you can relax your body and mind after having a long day trip.
+Everything is in order, whenever you make a call for any help, they are ready to serve you at once.

 How to Get to Nikko?